kglotfelty/AdaptiveBin/README.md

 python setup.py install
 ```

-If you do not have write access to their CIAO installtion, then
+If you do not have write access to your CIAO installtion, then
 you need to modify the `setup.cfg`.